websdk/vanilla/README.md

 ## Footnotes

+<a name="fn1-more" href="#fn1">**[1]**</a> "State" normally refers to things that are unique to this instance of the component, such as it's scroll position or whether it is focused or not.
+"Data" is normally used to refer to things that are not unique to this instance of the component.
+They may be shared with other components and may be injected in from different sources depending on the application it is used in.

+<a name="fn2-more" href="#fn2">**[2]**</a> There are a few common strategies around persisting state between renders:

+* The `state` object is held privately in a parent closure and is modified externally via specific accessors.
+This is the approach outlined in [_Towards Reusable Charts_](http://bost.ocks.org/mike/chart/).
+In that paradigm, the components in this spec are identical to the inner functions.

+* The `state` object is managed with the help of some secondary structure that roughly matches the structure of the DOM.
+This is the virtual DOM approach used by React.
+In that paradigm, the components in this spec are equivalent to just the `render` function.

+* The `state` object for an element is co-located with the element itself (i.e. `this.state == state`).
+This is the approach used by Ripple.
+In that paradigm, by eliminating the need for any closures or secondary structures, a component is just the pure transformation function of data.
+This also means you can inspect the state of element by checking `$0.state`.

-<a name="fn1-more" href="#fn1">**[1]**</a> Instead of `.innerHTML`, you could use jQuery and control statements (e.g. `if`) to narrow down which areas to update.
+<a name="fn3-more" href="#fn3">**[3]**</a> Instead of `.innerHTML`, you could use jQuery and control statements (e.g. `if`) to narrow down which areas to update.
 But this imperative approach spawns many code paths, quickly leading to spaghetti code.
 You could use some form of templating to improve on that like Handlebars or JSX, but this comes at the cost of a new syntax and a compilation step.

 A better approach is to use [`once`](https://github.com/utilise/once#once), which combines the best of both (declarative and JS):